realwumbl3/codemeta/README.md

     -   `npm run watch` — incremental TypeScript build
     -   `npm run compile` — one-shot build
     -   `npm run package` — build VSIX with `vsce`

-## Tips

--   To create a fragment manually, place the cursor on a line with `//cm` or `#cm` and run "Create Fragment for Line"
--   Edit the first line of a fragment to improve its pill preview
--   Keep your `cms/` directory under version control if you want fragment history

 ## License